-City, University of London’s Journalism Department conducts a survey on the use of expert women in recent coverage.
+City, University of London’s Journalism Department runs surveys counting the number of expert women featured on the news.

-Six flagship UK TV and radio news programmes are surveyed for a five days in selected months by the Expert Women Project.
-The latest months surveyed are February, March and April, and now adding May 2020.
+Six flagship UK TV and radio news programmes are surveyed for five days in selected months by the EWP

-They are for May 2020.
-This was at the height of the coverage of Dominic Cummings’s controversial trip to the North.
+The last months surveyed were February, March, April, and May 2020.
+The May figures were collected at the height of the coverage of Dominic Cummings’s controversial trip to the North.

-The average ratio of men experts to women experts was a disappointing 2.48 to 1, after 2.1 to 1 in April.
+The average ratio of men experts to women experts in the week surveyed in May 2020 was a disappointing 2.48 to 1, after 2.1 to 1 in April.
 The worst was the BBC Radio 4 “Today” programme (monitored between 7am and 8am) with a very high ratio of men at 4.7 to 1.
 This harks back to the bad old days of “Today” in 2013.

 The best performer in terms of the ratio of experts was ITV News at Ten which had a ratio of 1:56 men experts to each woman expert.

 Reviewing three months of coverage of the Covid-19 pandemic, the worst month was March.
 The ratio of men to women experts peaked in March 2020 with a three year high of 2.7 men experts to every woman expert interviewed on six UK flagship news programmes.